-We built the Browse tab to increase visibility into what other users in your organization are creating in Amplitude.
-All charts, dashboards, and cohorts function as saved objects and all exist in the Browse tab.
+We built the Search tab to increase visibility into what other users in your organization are creating in Amplitude.
+All charts, dashboards, and cohorts function as saved objects and all exist in the Search tab.
 Charts/dashboards are default sorted by a popularity metric that combines the number of views and their recency.

 Table of Contents

 Each chart, dashboard, and cohort will have an owner, which is the person who created the object.
-The objects that you have created will appear in the section where is says "My Charts".
+The objects that you have created will appear under "My Stuff".
 Discoverable objects created by other users in your organization will appear in "Everything else" section.

 It is possible to transfer ownership in the "More" icon on a chart, dashboard, or cohort.
 Once you transfer your ownership, you will no longer be able to make edits to the dashboard unless you are an admin or manager.
 However, you are able to propose chart additions to a dashboard.
 Here is more information.

 You can mark objects you have ownership over as "Discoverable" or "Unlisted".
 Anything marked as "Discoverable" can be found by any other user in your organization.
 Anything marked as "Unlisted" can only be found by you, admins, managers, and people with a direct link to the chart or dashboard.
 "Discoverable" objects have a green globe icon while "Unlisted" objects have a grayed out globe icon.
-You can change the discoverability of an object by moving the toggle.
+You can change the discoverability of an object on that object's screen.